SSSE3

 Supplemental Streaming SIMD Extensions 3 (SSSE3 or SSE3S) is a SIMD instruction set created by Intel and is the fourth iteration of the SSE technology.

 History

 SSSE3 was first introduced with Intel processors based on the Core microarchitecture on June 26, 2006 with the "Woodcrest" Xeons.

 SSSE3 has been referred to by the codenames Tejas New Instructions (TNI) or Merom New Instructions (MNI) for the first processor designs intended to support it.

+SSSE3 has enhanced for HD audio/video decoding/encoding, for example AAC.

 Functionality

 SSSE3 contains 16 new discrete instructions.
 Each instruction can act on 64-bit MMX or 128-bit XMM registers.
 Therefore, Intel's materials refer to 32 new instructions.
 They include: